Major Reasons to Plan Your Estate

 2. Allows you to give back to the people and places that have helped you.
 Again, most people leave their assets to their children in equal shares.
 Yet time and again we see children who really don't need the money or, unfortunately, don't deserve it.
 Even when they do need and deserve it, there is a place for remembering those people and institutions who have helped make you what you are today.
 There is much good that is done through local community foundations if you want to show your appreciation for what your community has done for you.
 Think of the benefits you have garnered over your lifetime from your alma mater or the depth and richness added to your life by your place of worship.
 These can be some of the most satisfying gifts you will ever make.

-3. Shows your family that you cared enough to plan for them.
+3. It proves stewardship by showing your family that you cared enough to plan for them.
 When you put time, thought and effort into planning your affairs it sends a powerful message to your loved ones.
 You are saying that you handled the matter with care and diligence.
 This will reflect itself in how the money is received, invested and spent by your heirs.
 If you took it seriously, it is much more likely they will handle it well themselves, including seeing to it that their affairs are properly planned.

-8. Makes sure your estate will pass by blood instead of by marriage.
+6. Makes sure your estate will pass by blood instead of by marriage.
 Most estate plans leave the money to the children.
-So let’s say that you have left $250,000 to your son and $250,000 to your daughter.
+So let’s say that you have left $500,000 to your son and $500,000 to your daughter.
 Now if they die (remember this is after you’re gone) who inherits from them?
 Your son-in-law or daughter-in-law.
-Can they get remarried and share your $250,000 with a complete stranger?
+Can they get remarried and share your $500,000 with a complete stranger?
 Sure.
 Happens all the time.
 What can you do about it?
-By leaving your assets in an Inheritance Trust for your children, you can give them complete control over their inheritance (so you’re not “ruling from the grave”) while at the same time providing that, when they die, whatever they didn’t spend goes to your grandchildren or your other surviving children, instead of to your in-laws.
+By leaving your assets in an Inheritance Protection Trust for your children, you can give them complete control over their inheritance (so you’re not “ruling from the grave”) while at the same time providing that, when they die, whatever they didn’t spend goes to your grandchildren or your other surviving children, instead of to your in-laws and their families.